- Parent Category: Working Parents

 - Have reminders to pump.
 “Set alarms, or it's easy to get busy and get off schedule.”

 - Keep a photo of your baby on your desk or otherwise accessible for pumping sessions.
 "I've found that looking at photos of my baby increases the speed of my let down.
 I also recorded a short video of him "fuss-talking" (our word for when the baby complains but doesn't full-out cry) on my iPhone, and will sometimes listen to it with headphones at the beginning to help push things along.
 It works."
 Another tip: “make a few small videos each day of your babe and watch while you pump.
 Helps the milk production and is a nice way to spend your pumping break.”
+Also, another mom shares: "I've accidentally been on the phone with my husband while he's with the kids and I'm pumping, and hearing my baby cry does wonders for my supply!"

 - Pump 1-3 times at work.
 How much you have to pump will depend on the age of your baby, how much you get out of each pump, and other issues.
 It will take a while to get into the swing of things so be patient with the process.